anvk/a11yAccordion/README.md

 npm install
 ```

-To rebuild a11yAccordion run Grunt command
+To rebuild a11yAccordion run the following NPM commands

 Production version